plecicki/sports-centre/README.md

 ![image](https://user-images.githubusercontent.com/84147482/200803128-a7f29f6b-3994-4f06-a4fe-d4a72b2e4ad3.png)

 ## How to start a project [ENG]<a name="start"></a>
+First, you need to run the back-end of the application contained in this repository, then the front-end contained in the repository linked above.
 Before commissioning, the following steps must be taken:
 ### Obligatory
-- Run the database attached to the project in the SOON file or create your own named "sports_centre" (Just create a database without tables.
+- Run the database attached to the project in the "SportsCentreDB" folder or create your own named "sports_centre" (Just create a database without tables.
 The tables will be created by Hibernate at startup).
 - Create a user with the data contained in the application.properties file.
 Login: sports_user, Password: sports_user and give him permission to operate in the database.
 - Create an environment variable named "CREATE_ADMIN_KEY" with any value that will be useful in the registration panel when creating an administrator account.
 You can also rigidly assign some invented key in the application.properties file to the "create.admin.key" field
 ### Optional (Failure to complete them will result in the loss of some functionalities and the appearance of messages in the console on the back-end of the application)